 Over the 2017-2018 season, Mel workshopped the play with director Mark Fossen at PYGmalion Productions in Salt Lake City, culminating in a staged reading at PYG May 1, 2018.
 PYG will stage the play, also directed by Mark, May 3 - 18, 2019.

 A 2016 O'Neill National Playwrights Conference Semifinalist, SWEETHEART COME has been read in Plan-B Theatre's Lab (2016) and workshopped in Brigham Young University's Writer/Dramaturg/Actor Workshop (2014).

-Special thanks to a whole lot of excellent people for helping this play to thrive and grow:
+Special thanks to a whole lot of excellent people for helping this play to grow:

-In Plan-B Theatre's Lab, artistic director Jerry Rapier and managing director Cheryl Ann Cluff, as well as 2016 lab members Julie Jensen, Jenifer Nii, Debora Threedy, Eric Samuelsen, Matthew Ivan Bennett, Elaine Jarvik, Morag Shepherd, Rob Tennant, Carleton Bluford, and Austin Archer.
-Actors: Susanna Florence, Jay Perry, and Alex Ungerman.
+In Plan-B Theatre's Lab, artistic director Jerry Rapier and managing director Cheryl Ann Cluff, as well as 2016 Lab members Julie Jensen, Jenifer Nii, Debora Threedy, Eric Samuelsen, Matthew Ivan Bennett, Elaine Jarvik, Morag Shepherd, Rob Tennant, Carleton Bluford and dramaturg Martine Kei Green-Rogers.
+Actors: Susanna Florence, Jay Perry and Alex Ungerman.

 At BYU, professors Janine Sobeck Knighton and George Nelson and their fall 2014 WDA students.